David Egerton (British Army officer)

-Major-General Sir David Boswell Egerton, 16th Baronet, (24 July 1914 – 17 November 2010), was a senior British Army officer from the aristocratic Egerton family.
+Major-General Sir David Boswell Egerton, 16th Baronet, (24 July 1914 – 17 November 2010) was a senior British Army officer from the aristocratic Egerton family.

 Family

-His immediate family were cadets of the ancient and noble Egertons, seated at Oulton in Cheshire since the Middle Ages.

-His father, Wion Egerton, was born in the Punjab in 1879 and joined the Royal Navy, being awarded the DSO in 1917 and rising to the rank of Vice-Admiral.
-Admiral Egerton died in 1943 whilst his mother Anita, only daughter of Major Albert Rudolph David, died in 1972.
+Egerton's immediate family were cadets of the ancient and noble Egertons, seated at Oulton in Cheshire since the Middle Ages.
+His father, Wion Egerton, was born in the Punjab in 1879 and joined the Royal Navy, being awarded the Distinguished Service Order in 1917 and rising to the rank of vice admiral.
+Admiral Egerton died in 1943.
+David's mother Anita, only daughter of Major Albert Rudolph David, died in 1972.

-His grandfather, uncle of Sir Philip Grey-Egerton, 14th Baronet, was Field Marshal Sir Charles Egerton, who was commissioned into the Indian Army.
+His paternal grandfather, uncle of Sir Philip Grey-Egerton, 14th Baronet, was Field Marshal Sir Charles Egerton, who was commissioned into the Indian Army.

-Career
+Military career

 Egerton was commissioned in the Royal Artillery and served with distinction in the Second World War.
 A career soldier, he was Director-General of Artillery in the Ministry of Defence (1964–67), Vice-President and Senior Army Member Ordnance Board (1967–69), President (1969–70) and Colonel Commandant of the Royal Artillery until 1975.
 After being promoted to the rank of Major-General he retired from the British Army and was appointed Secretary-General of the Association of Recognised English Language Services (1971–79), being elected a Fellow of the Institute of Linguists (FIL).